In 2020, the coronavirus pandemic introduced Americans to many changes. One of them was adopting virtual hearings in court.

 Setting Up For Your Remote Hearing

 Before your virtual court hearing, you will receive a link or phone number to access the hearing.
-Like any legal proceeding, failure to appear at a virtual hearing is the same as failing to appear in-person.
-You must have ample notice before any proceeding, so install any audio or video conferencing platform and familiarize yourself with its use.
+Like any legal proceeding, failure to appear at a virtual hearing is the same as failing to appear in person.
+To ensure ample notice before any proceeding, install an audio or video conferencing platform and familiarize yourself with its use.

 Most judges will place all the participants in a “waiting room” until they are needed.
 Like in court, the judge may confer with the respective attorneys first to clarify exactly what will be discussed during the virtual court proceeding.